-It’s six months after the Rohingya Crisis began - one of the most sudden and intense humanitarian crises in history.
-Since late August 2017, over 680,000 Rohingya people have fled violence in the Rakhine State in Myanmar.
+It’s been over a year since the Rohingya Crisis began - one of the most sudden and intense humanitarian crises in history.
+Since late August 2017, over 900,000 Rohingya people have fled violence in the Rakhine State in Myanmar.
 They have come to neighbouring Bangladesh – a country ill-equipped to cope.
-Of these, 378,000 are aged under 18.
+Of these, more than half are aged under 18.

 Women and children are in dangerThe Rohingya people are living in hot, wet and overcrowded conditions.
 Most are in unhygienic makeshift tents and shelters in the Cox’s Bazar district of Bangladesh, close to the Myanmar border.

 - Women and young girls are afraid - waiting until dark to go in privacy in the jungle, but this exposes them to attacks and sexual violence.

 - Adolescent girls and women have no means of maintaining menstrual hygiene